 Geology sets the stage of everything that happens in Yellowstone.
-It is also quite dynamic, somethings changing on a daily basis.
+It is also quite dynamic, with some features changing on a daily basis.

 The last highly explosive Yellowstone eruption was approximately 174,000 years ago.
 It created what is now the West Thumb of Yellowstone Lake.